Gaia Pope: Body Found Believed To Be That Of Missing Teen, Family ‘Absolutely Devastated’ By News [Video]

-Missing teen Gaia Pope vanished eleven days ago from Swanage, a coastal town in England.
+Missing teen Gaia Pope vanished 11 days ago from Swanage, a coastal town in England.
 Since then, exhaustive searches have taken place for the 19-year-old.
 On Saturday, authorities said they believe a body found on nearby land is that of Gaia.

 Gaia’s cousin, Marienna Pope-Weidemann, told Sky News the teen’s family members are “absolutely devastated” by the news and are not able to put their “feelings of loss into words.”
 She called Gaia a “ray of light in this nightmare,” while thanking those who helped in the search for her cousin.